nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Saving the data

-When you close the program or you make some changes to the program such as adding an event, the data for the tasks and events are automatically saved locally.
+When you close the application or you make some changes to the application such as adding an event, the data for the tasks and events are automatically saved locally.
 So, there is no need for users to save manually.
-Next time when you start the program, all the data will automatically be loaded from the local file to the program.
+Next time when you start the application, all the data will automatically be loaded from the local file to the application.

 ![saving_data](images/savingdata.png)

 ![warning_savingdata](images/warning_savingdata.png)

-### Exiting the program:
+### Exiting the application:

-If you want to exit the program, you can always type `bye` in the terminal to quit and all the data entered will be saved automatically for your future use.
+If you want to exit the application, you can always type `bye` in the terminal to quit and all the data entered will be saved automatically for your future use.

 Format: `bye`